 Basics

-STEP 2: Decide TOTAL KCL amount to be given ( Total-body potassium deficit ):
+STEP 2: Calculate TOTAL potassium chloride (KCL) needed to satisfy the Total-body potassium deficit

 Examples: